 Picking the first desk you see, or one that looks the most affordable, might not be a good idea.
 So, how do you find the perfect desk?

 If you’re just working on a laptop with no extra equipment, then you may not need a big desk.
 But if you’re using a desktop computer, printer, phone and extra screens, you’re going to need more workspace.
 Everything will need to be within reach and at the right level.
 Look for desks with ergonomic features, so you get the best design for comfortable working.
+The electronic adjustable effy standing desks are a great option to reduce fatigue while working.

 If you’ve got other family members using the room, do you want them to share your desk, or will you add a separate desk or table for them to use?